How does cricket scoring work?

 Extras: Free Runs from Mistakes

-- No-balls: Illegal deliveries, such as overstepping the bowling line
+- No-balls — illegal deliveries, such as overstepping the bowling line

-- Byes: Runs taken when the ball passes the batter without contact
+- Byes — runs taken when the ball passes the batter without contact

-- Leg-byes: Runs scored after the ball hits the batter's body
+- Leg-byes — runs scored after the ball hits the batter's body

 Boundaries: Quick Scoring Opportunities

-Boundaries provide rapid scoring without running:
+Boundaries let you score without running:

-- Four runs: Ball reaches the boundary after bouncing
+- Four runs — ball reaches the boundary after bouncing

-- Six runs: Ball clears the boundary without bouncing
+- Six runs — ball clears the boundary without bouncing

 Strike Rate: Measuring Scoring Speed